Fishing in Italy

 FISHING IN ITALY: A SECRET PARADISE

 If you’re on the trail of the “best kept secret” amazing fishing in Italy for all styles and species then this page is THE place to start.
-Over time we’ll just keep on creating and adding more and more new information here that reveals an ever-increasing range of destinations, tactics and target species (carp, trout, sea-bass and more) - not only tenkara!
+Over time we’ll just keep on creating and adding more and more new information here that reveals an ever-increasing range of destinations, tactics and target species (yellow pike, marble trout, bass, grayling, sea-bass and more) - not only tenkara!
+Just enjoy while we introduce them all with the help of the wonderful Vito "Tsurikichi" Rubino...

 You can be notified of each new instalment/species and updates when you sign up to Vito’s “Italy on the Fly” news: